huntdatacenter/docs/docs/do-science/troubleshooting/connection.md

 ---
 title: Connection
 category: Troubleshooting
-permalink: /troubleshooting/connection
 sidebarDepth: 1
 description: Your lab connection is encrypted over a virtual private network (VPN) to ensure the confidentiality of the information.
 We have listed some of the solutions in case you meet any troubles connecting.
 ---

-# Troubleshooting lab connections
+# Troubleshooting connection

+**This page contains known issues that you might encounter during system connection (VPN and phone) and lab connection (SSH and HUNT Workbench).**

 [[toc]]